How Medicare Works with Private Insurance Plans?

 Many seniors in North Carolina maintain private coverage through an employer or retiree health plan.
 Understanding how these plans coordinate with Medicare is essential:

-• Primary vs. Secondary Coverage: Medicare may pay first or second, depending on the plan type.
+Primary vs. Secondary Coverage: Medicare may pay first or second, depending on the plan type.
+Coordination of Benefits: Ensures that combined coverage does not exceed 100% of medical costs.
+Prescription Coverage: Employer plans may complement or replace Part D benefits.

-At Foxworth Insurance Agency, LLC, we help seniors determine which plan is primary and how to maximize benefits while avoiding coverage conflicts.
+At Foxworth Insurance Agency, LLC , we help seniors determine which plan is primary and how to maximize benefits while avoiding coverage conflicts.

 Medicare Advantage Plans (Part C)